mhweber/AWRA_GIS_R_Workshop/_posts/2018-04-22-05-Spatial-Data-In-R-sf.md

 It's worth spending some time with the topological operations in `sf`.  `st_intersection` as used above returns an `sf` data frame of the `wsa_plains` sites that intersect the `iowa` polygon.  `st_intersects` on the other hand returns either a list or matrix of true / false values - for instance:

-This first selection returns a list with a positive (1) value where there is an intersection and empty result where no intersection

 ```r
 sel_list <- st_intersects(wsa_plains, iowa)
 ```

+This first selection returns a list with a positive (1) value where there is an intersection and empty result where no intersection

-This second selection returns a matrix of true / false values for intersection and can be used for subsetting the original data
+This second selection below returns a matrix of true / false values for intersections and can be used for subsetting the original data

 ```r
 sel_mat <- st_intersects(wsa_plains, iowa, sparse = FALSE)